leshchrusl/leshchrusl/README.md

 - 👋 Hi, I’m Ruslan
-- 👀 I’m interested in development
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on little startups
-- 📫 How to reach me leshchinskyruslan@gmail.com

 <!---
 leshchrusl/leshchrusl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.